gmtsciencedev/scitq/README.md

-- next, usage of docker is integrated so that data input slots or data output slots are always in the same place (/input or /output) (in non-dockerized environment, shell environment variable INPUT and OUTPUT hold the dedicated directories for these, so docker remains non-mandatory in PYTQ).
+- next, usage of docker is integrated so that data input slots or data output slots are always in the same place (/input or /output) (in non-dockerized environment, shell environment variable INPUT and OUTPUT hold the dedicated directories for these, so docker remains non-mandatory in scitq).

 ## Introduction

-PYTQ is a Python Task Queue based on the following model:
+**scitq** is a Task Queue system based on the following model:
 - a server hosts a series of (shell) tasks to be executed,
 - some workers connect to the server, fetch some tasks according to their capacity (which is very simply managed by the maximum number of parallel process they can